samartzidis/WinGitFS/README.md

 - `--dirCacheTtlSeconds` - Directory cache TTL in seconds (default: 30)
 - `--fileCacheSizeMb` - File content cache size in MB (default: 256)

+### Environment Variables

+Instead of using `--pat`, you can set environment variables for authentication:

+- `WINGITFS_ADO_PAT` - Personal Access Token for Azure DevOps
+- `WINGITFS_GITHUB_PAT` - Personal Access Token for GitHub

+These are used as fallback when neither `--pat` nor `--sso` is specified.

 ## Building

 ```bash